Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: Impact of the vaccination policy on endemicity

-Nonetheless, it is a reasonable assumption to suppose that increasing the number of vaccines administrated will not completely change the shape of the distribution of $T_V$, but rather modify it in a continuous way.
-One way to model this is to consider a variable $m \ge 0$ representing (inverse of) the vaccination effort, and to assume that when at vaccination effort $m$, the vaccination period distribution is given by $mT_V$, for a fixed $T_V$.
-This way, increasing the number of vaccines only changes the \emph{scale} of the distribution.
+Nonetheless, it is a reasonable assumption to suppose that increasing the number of vaccines administrated will not drastically change the shape of the distribution of $T_V$, but rather modify it in a continuous way.
+One way to model this effect is to consider a variable $m \ge 0$ representing the (inverse of the) vaccination effort.
+At vaccination effort $m$, the vaccination period is distributed as $mT_V$, for some fixed random variable $T_V$.
+(Increasing the number of vaccines only changes the \emph{scale} of the distribution.)
 Clearly, since $\Phi$ is convex, the function

 is increasing.
-We do recover the expected and intuitive behaviour: as $m$ increases, less vaccines are administrated, and $\Sigma$ increases, that is, the population becomes more susceptible to the disease.
+We do recover the expected and intuitive behavior: as $m$ increases, less vaccines are administrated, and $\Sigma$ increases, that is, the population becomes more susceptible to the disease.